plone/documentation/docs/developer-guide/deprecation.md

 ## Enable deprecation warnings

-This section describes how to enable deprecation warnings in Zope, Python, and tests.
+This section describes how to enable deprecation warnings in Python, both in an interpreter and code, and when running tests.